Indiana car wash teen's reaction to rude driver over lemonade is viral. What would you do?

 Chris Sims is a digital content producer at Midwest Connect Gannett.
 Follow him on Twitter: @ChrisFSims.

-This article originally appeared on Journal Star: Indiana car wash: Teen sprays rude customer after splashed by lemonade
+This article originally appeared on Indianapolis Star: Indiana car wash: Teen sprays rude customer after splashed by lemonade